-Ellen Degeneres Divorce Fear: Halts Portia De Rossi Career, Cheating Involved?
+Ellen DeGeneres Divorce Fear: Halts Portia De Rossi Career, Cheating Involved?

 “She wants to control and micromanage every aspect of Portia’s life, and it’s becoming more and more of a deal-breaker,” the source mentions.
 “If Ellen’s on a cleanse, Portia needs to be on a cleanse.
 If Ellen quits coffee, Portia needs to quit, too.
 It’s Ellen’s world and what she says, goes.”

-Rumors concerning Degeneres’ alleged struggle in letting Portia de Rossi become her own person and pursue a career in acting isn’t anything new to fans, who’ve seen these particular reports float around for months.
+Rumors concerning DeGeneres’ alleged struggle in letting Portia de Rossi become her own person and pursue a career in acting isn’t anything new to fans, who’ve seen these particular reports float around for months.

-In recent years, Degeneres has used her successful talk show as a way of silencing the rumors concerning her supposed marital problems, claiming that whatever viewers have read about her in magazines — if she hasn’t discussed it in public, it’s most likely not to be true, E!
+In recent years, DeGeneres has used her successful talk show as a way of silencing the rumors concerning her supposed marital problems, claiming that whatever viewers have read about her in magazines – if she hasn’t discussed it in public – it’s most likely not to be true, E!
 Online reports.

 In Touch would differ, having reported on endless topics regarding Ellen Degeneres’ “crumbling marriage,” from branding the popular TV star as controlling to possessive and extremely jealous.